jacopogrecodalceo/jacopogrecodalceo.github.io/content/_en/pieces/23_1-ghosts_memory_holds.md

 //

 Memory can evoke a feeling of transparency or powerlessness.
 We become ghosts when we don't express our feelings or when we hide in the darkness to escape the suffering of the world.
-In this dissimulation we no longer have any impact.
+In this disguise, we no longer have any impact.
 We stand still.
 We need to be present to provoke consequences.
 It's like an object in the dark that is enlightened by the sun: the light represents this entity and the resulting feeling is the shadow.

-In today's world, the artist has a dutrole to play in proposing new perspectives, just as the cleric or the scholar did in the Middle Ages.
+In today's world, the artist has a role to play in proposing new perspectives, just as the cleric or the scholar did in the Middle Ages.
 Today, it is the artist's responsibility to commit to the creation of new ideas.
-In this piece, the choice of the double flute allows the same performer to bring this polyphony of ideas to life.
+The double flute allows the performer to bring this polyphony of ideas to life.
 We only play ghosts.
 We are ghosts: the performer is the ghost of his instrument; the composer is the ghost of his piece; the artist is the ghost of the collective.
 It's a relationship with memory, traces of history and reminiscence that speaks to and touches on both the personal and the universal.